About

 ➑️ More: “What is this site and why am I doing it?"

-⚑I founded and wrote for the early blog Feministe.us, one of the oldest and most respected platforms for women online.
-From around 2001 to 2011, I was a prominent political blogger, and Feministe was one of the primary platforms of the third wave feminist movement online, covering the intersection of gender with American politics, tech, and new media alongside sites like Feministing and Jezebel.
-What made Feministe different from the rest of that cohort was that we were explicitly not for profit and focused on building a community of like-minded thinkers online.
-By contrast, others of our size and shape balanced their editorial standards against investors and advertising dollars.
+⚑I founded and wrote for the early blog Feministe.us, one of the oldest major platforms for women online.
+From around 2001 to 2011, I was a prominent political blogger, and Feministe was one of the primary platforms of the third wave digital feminist movement, covering the intersection of gender with American politics, tech, journalism and new media alongside sites like Feministing and Jezebel.
+What made Feministe different from the rest of this cohort was that we were explicitly not for profit and focused on building a community of like-minded thinkers online.
+By contrast, others of our size and shape balanced their editorial direction against VC investors and advertising dollars.
 Feministe worked as a collaborative, collective project, with a dozen regular writers and several hundred guest contributors over many years, many of whom are names you’d recognize in major publications today.
 Did we get everything right?
-Heck no, and still it was great.
+Heck no, and still it was important work.

 ⚑I’ve done several dozen interviews and appearances associated with that work:

-➑️ Here’s a podcast from 2022, where we cover the technical ins and outs required for running a massive, free platform on the early internet
+➑️ A podcast from 2022, where we cover the technical ins and outs required for running a massive, free platform on the early internet

 ➑️ A Jezebel article from 2019 on this blogging cohort and its impacts